 Happy Thanksgiving to you and your loved ones!

 At this time of year, I am extremely thankful for my job as Executive Director of PDS.
-I am especially grateful for having the opportunity to have close relationships with my clients—31 adults with developmental disabilities—who bring me so much joy and appreciation.
+I am especially grateful for having the opportunity to have close relationships with my participants—31 adults with developmental disabilities—who bring me so much joy and appreciation.
 Sometimes when I have a day off, I actually miss work!
 Our Program Coordinator, Jarrod, says the same thing.
 He and Shirley and I have discussed how lucky we are to have such rewarding and fulfilling jobs.
 We have the pleasure of knowing so many unique, kind and loving individuals, people who make us laugh and inspire us to be kind and brave and tenacious, like they are.

-Every single client I work with enriches my life, from Sean, who reminds us “Don’t hate, participate,” or Eric who compliments me by saying “I like your face and I like your personality” to my newest and youngest client, Jason.
+Every single person I work with enriches my life, from Sean, who reminds us “Don’t hate, participate,” or Eric who compliments me by saying “I like your face and I like your personality” to my newest and youngest participant, Jason.
 On Halloween, I was an actively sought out dance partner, particularly by Jason, who I am now taking dance lessons with.
 Dancing with an 18 year old makes me feel young and also very tired!
 At work, something happens every single day to make me smile.
 I never go a day without a warm hug or a kind word.
 Even my dog Paige is showered with affection and praise at the PDS office.

 We had some amazing times this past year, visiting Slide Ranch and doing environmental activities together, going on scary rides at Six Flags, competing in a table tennis tournament, and partying it up at Rancho Nicasio on Halloween.
 We worked with the Transportation Authority of Marin to develop crossing guard positions for Frankie and Sallie, and lots of people lost weight and got healthier as a result of our fitness and nutrition meetings and events.